328 Lomita Drive @ Museum Way

 The format of the symposium will be a two-hour and 15 minute event featuring a keynote speaker followed by three expert presentations.
 Each speaker will be given 30 minutes with a final moderated exchange among all participants.
 Our program concludes with a 15 minute exchange moderated by Camille Utterback, assistant professor of art practice.
 The symposium will feature four interdisciplinary participants representing academia, industry, the museum world, and a practicing VR artist.

-Mixed Reality in the Museum, prepared by Alexandra (Mac) Taylor (Dec.
+Mixed Reality in the Museum, Prepared by Ms. Alexandra (Mac) Taylor (Dec.
 2019)

 The Cantor Arts Center